pelchers/wawa-v1/ai-docs/cursor-instructions.md

 ## 📋 2.
 Section Outline (1:1 match with Marketing Plan)

-Here’s how you’ll break the single page down:
+Here's how you'll break the single page down:

 ### 🪪 Executive Summary
 - Section: `<Hero />` with `About Company`, `Mission`, `Vision`, `Objective`